BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

 ==================== ========= ============================================================================================
      Field Name        Type                                            Description
 ==================== ========= ============================================================================================
- itEventId            int       New incident activity event ID riskType             string    Incident risk category, either "high" or "low" activity-earliest    int       Epoch milliseconds of the first observed time of activity for the data flow in this event activity-latest      int       Epoch milliseconds of the latest observed time of activity for the data flow in this event execs                int       Number of statement executions by the data flow in this event
+ it_event_id          int       New incident activity event ID risk_type            string    Incident risk category, either "high" or "low" activity_earliest    int       Epoch milliseconds of the first observed time of activity for the data flow in this event activity_latest      int       Epoch milliseconds of the latest observed time of activity for the data flow in this event execs                int       Number of statement executions by the data flow in this event
 ==================== ========= ============================================================================================